 The purpose of a virtual desktop deployment is to provide users access to applications.
-Application and data access is the reason to build a virtual desktop, like AVD, in the first place.
+Application and data access is the reason to build a virtual desktop, like Azure Virtual Desktop (AVD), in the first place.
 Therefore, installing, updating, and delivering applications to end users is a critical component of a desktop virtualization strategy.

 Azure Virtual Desktop host pools can be deployed as “personal” or “pooled”.
 In single-session, personal environments, each user is permanently assigned a dedicated VM as their desktop.
 In pooled environments, both single-session and multi-session, multiple users are connected to a “random” VM for the duration of their session and may be connected to a completely different VM the following day.
 The methods of managing applications on personal desktops are very different than those used with pooled desktops.
 Personal desktops (and Windows 365 Cloud PCs) behave exactly like a physical endpoint device and can be managed using traditional application delivery tools like Microsoft Endpoint Manager (SCCM and Intune).